Oxygem/Kanmail/docs/providers.md

 Kanmail offers some advanced account settings for more complex connection setups. **Do not change these unless you know what you are doing**.

+### Copy (not move) emails out of the inbox

+This setting makes Kanmail copy emails from the inbox when dragging them.
+This works well with label-style email providers (Gmail) such that messages will remain in the inbox with the other folder as a label.
+These messages will not show up in the inbox in Kanmail.

 ### Disable SSL hostname verification

 If you _expect_ the SSL certificate hostname not to match, verification can be disabled within the account settings.